makinacorpus/DbToolsBundle/docs/content/getting-started/flavors.md

 *DbToolsBundle* can be used in any CI/CD using its [*Docker* image](https://hub.docker.com/r/makinacorpus/dbtoolsbundle).

-Every commands will be accessible with the `docker container run` utility.
+This image is based on [FrankenPHP](https://frankenphp.dev/docs/docker/).
+Every *DbtoolsBundle* commands can be run with `docker container run` utility.

 All configuration can be set up mounting a config file (see [installation section](/getting-started/installation) for an example).
 This config file uses the exact same syntax as for the standalone flavor.

 ## Laravel (experimental) {#laravel}